How to create a restaurant marketing plan [+ Free template]

 How to create a marketing plan for a restaurant

-Before you start working on your marketing plan, you’ll want to ensure you already have your business plan and annual budget handy.
+Before you start working on your marketing plan, you’ll want to ensure you already have your restaurant business plan and annual budget handy.
 You should create your marketing plan before opening your restaurant, but then update it as your restaurant grows.

 Follow these steps to make a strong restaurant marketing plan.